vieirads/100DaysOfCode/r1-log.md

 ### R1D52
 Added a dropdown to select hours and minutes for the tasks in my `taskcounter` app.
 Also modified the button skip in case you want to retake the skipped task, however it modifies all the buttons with this property.
 Have to fix this.

+### R1D53
+Fixed the display of button `Skip`.
+Now only the clicked button changes to `Retake`.
+Create a simple solution involving arrays.
+The point is to make things work first =)
+Still think that there is a better way to solve this issue, but so far this one works.